 A bigger price tag doesn’t necessarily mean the boot, belt, bag, or coat is made from better materials than its replica at a fast fashion store.
 It also doesn’t mean that it will last you for seasons to come.
 Recently, when searching for a coat in which to invest, I came across page after page of coats made with synthetic fabrics, all in the $500+ range.
 These were designer coats with both outer materials and linings all woven from different plastic fibers.
 At the designer price tag, it’s not enough to demand a quality design, the materials and longevity of the item need to meet luxury standards as well.

-I researched the sustainable luxury designers listed here to determine each brand’s:
+I researched the sustainable luxury fashion designers listed here to determine each brand’s:

 - use of natural fibers and materials